arcus-azure/arcus/community/blog/2020-03-Releasing-Arcus-Messaging-and-BackgroundJobs-v.0.1.0/README.md

 # Announcing Arcus Messaging & Background Jobs

 Recently we released v0.1.0 of the [`Arcus.Messaging`](https://github.com/arcus-azure/arcus.messaging/releases/tag/v0.1.0) and [`Arcus.BackgroundJobs`](https://github.com/arcus-azure/arcus.backgroundjobs/releases/tag/v0.1.0) and are now available on NuGet.
-Both help in in writing repeating jobs that securely receive external events and process them any way you want.
+Both help with writing repeating jobs that securely receive external events and process them any way you want.

 Come and take a look at what they have to offer!